Table of Contents

 Both on a personal and national level, 15+ years of energy insecurity has taken a vicious toll on the country.

-Despite forecasts that 2024 may not be as bad as 2023, load-shedding appears to be here to stay — at least for the foreseeable future.
+Although it is predicted that this year may not be as bad as previous years, load-shedding appears to be here to stay — at least for the foreseeable future.